telexyz/engine/docs/_flair_nlp.md

 New: Most Flair sequence tagging models (named entity recognition, part-of-speech tagging etc.) are now hosted on the 🤗 HuggingFace model hub!
 You can browse models, check detailed information on how they were trained, and even try each model out online!

-Flair is developed by German, hence it's perf best form German and Dutch (NER models Conll-03 (4-class) 92.31 vs 90.3 Best published).
+Note: Flair is developed by German, it's perf best for German and Dutch (NER models Conll-03 (4-class) 92.31 vs 90.3 Best published).